|

 sign convention,

-object or image distance is negative when to the left from surface,
+object or image distance is negative when either is to the left of surface,

 positive when to the right).